kali-linex/linex/Documentation/process/kernel-docs.rst

 =====================================

-The need for a document like this one became apparent in the linux-kernel mailing list as the same questions, asking for pointers to information, appeared again and again.
+The need for a document like this one became apparent in the linex-kernel mailing list as the same questions, asking for pointers to information, appeared again and again.

-Fortunately, as more and more people get to GNU/Linux, more and more get interested in the Kernel.
+Fortunately, as more and more people get to GNU/Linex, more and more get interested in the Kernel.
 But reading the sources is not always enough.
 It is easy to understand the code, but miss the concepts, the philosophy and design decisions behind this code.